Hob Coating

 The generated hard material PVD layers normally consist of refractory metals such as chrome, titanium or tantalum, alloyed with aluminum, silicone and a non-metal(oxygen, nitrogen, boron and carbon).
 Layer systems which are used for gear cutting today are titanium-aluminum-nitrogen(TiAiN) or aluminum-chrome-nitrogen(AiCrN).
 The high-performance coatings used are made up of several layers which enables both a high elasticity and high wear resistance.

-- PA20° Pre-shave Gear Hobber Cutter with Module m1.5
+- PA20° Profile DIN3972 Standard Pre-grinding Gear Hobber Cutter with Module m2.5